Jiab77/libvirt-web/README.md

 * ISO image upload
   * The upload is working but the uploaded file can't be moved to `/var/lib/libvirt/images`... (_missing super user privileges_)
   * This is due to access restricted to `sudoers` with filesystem permissions.
-* Graphics are still missing
+* Graphic charts are still missing

 ## Supported Browsers